 Read more about visiting Montana in November

 Montana in December

-- Parade of Lights: The annual parade in Missouri is an all-day event with various children’s activities.
+- Parade of Lights: The annual parade in Missoula is an all-day event with various children’s activities.
 The events include Santa Claus in the Florence Building, before lighting up the Christmas tree on North Higgins Avenue.